How Much Should You Spend on a Gaming PC?

 All of the factors that are going to be mentioned will be all tied up.
 It would be up to you on whichever path you would want to go for.
 This is why getting gaming PCs could sometimes be tedious.
 For others, they enjoy building or even just choosing the builds they want and see how it performs.

 One of the most frequently asked questions is “how long does a gaming PC last?“.
-There is no right answer as no one can predict the future.
-But, we can have estimates linked to how frequently do new PC hardware releases and how strong your PC hardware is.
+There is no right answer as no one can predict the future, but we can make estimates based on how frequently new PC hardware releases and how strong your PC hardware is.

 Just looking at Nvidia’s list of released graphics cards or GPUs, they release a new series (different architecture) every 2 to 3 years.
-For models, they release new ones around 6 to 8 months.
+For updated models of these series, they release new ones around 6 to 8 months.

 For example, Nvidia’s GeForce RTX 3070 came out in September 2020 while the GeForce RTX 3060 Ti launched in December 2020.
 If you were able to get a 3070 near the launch, it can last you for a decade and it still depends on what type of games you are playing.